getsolus/help-center-docs/troubleshooting/boot-management/en.md

 ## Installing an alternative kernel

-By default from `Solus 4`, the ISO ships with the `linux-current` kernel.
+By default, the Solus utilizes our linux-current kernel.
 The separate kernel branches can be added by installing the `linux-lts` or `linux-current` packages.
 Note that each kernel has separate module packages, so if you use these kernel modules, you'll need to install the one related to the kernel you are adding.

 |linux-lts               |linux-current                   |
 |------------------------|--------------------------------|